 Cool and Cut:

-Allow bread to cool for a few minutes.
+Cool bread for a few minutes.

-Cut into pieces to serve individual portions.
+Cut to individual servings.

 Serve Hot: